 Previous resource estimates at Redstone include that of Black Hawk Mining in 1995, which completed a resource estimate for mineralization identified in the 213 to 335 metre interval of the Redstone Mine.
-The resource estimate prepared by SRK is the first NI43-101 compliant resource estimate for the entire Redstone deposit, representing a new resource model for the Redstone deposit and supersedes any previous estimates.
 The mineral resources presented herein are reported in accordance with the Canadian Securities Administrators' National Instrument 43-101 and have been estimated in conformity with generally accepted CIM "Estimation of Mineral Resource and Mineral Reserves Best Practices" guidelines.